-Whether it’s traditional practices like crop rotation or modern initiatives such as solar power, sustainable farming is the present and future for Gold Dust and Walker Brothers farm.
+Whether it’s traditional practices like crop rotation or modern initiatives such as solar power, sustainable farming is the present and future for Gold Dust and Walker Farms.

 You probably hear and read the phrase “sustainable farming” a lot these days.
 As consumers become more savvy about the products they buy and the effects of those purchases on the environment, marketing people everywhere are trying to associate their farm or business with sustainable agriculture and farming practices.
 Saying you’re a sustainable farm is one thing – being one is another.

 For Gold Dust Potato Processors and Walker Farms, we prefer to let our farming practices and techniques speak for our commitment to protecting our local environment and ensuring we’re growing chipping potatoes, wheat and alfalfa into the future.
 From our Solar Power Initiative to tried-and-true practices such as crop rotation, we’re constantly trying to find ways we can increase our yields while leaving as little of an impact on the environment as possible.
 Some practices require an investment while others are simply finding a new way to do things.
 All of these practices make our environment – and our communities – better.

 Are you wondering which practices and techniques we employ or what is sustainable agriculture?
 Please visit the pages we’ve linked to below to learn more about Gold Dust and Walker Farms’ sustainable farming practices and initiatives.